gmetais/unusedjs/README.md

 #### Be careful, the proxy is not working with HTTPS files.

-**JS files loaded over HTTPS are ignored.** This is a proxy, and proxies can't intercept SSL communication.
+JS files loaded over HTTPS are ignored.
+Proxies can't intercept SSL communication.

 ## Installation